 An Intro to MET: Motivational Enhancement Therapy

-Motivational enhancement therapy, or MET, is a simple-seeming yet deeply effective treatment for those in recovery.
+Motivational enhancement therapy, or MET, is a seemingly simple yet deeply effective treatment for those in recovery.
 MET’s unique beauty results from its people-forward methodology that increases the patient’s motivation towards change.
 It avoids the potentially crippling clinical labels–like “addict” and “alcoholic”–and grows from a place of confidence in the patient.
 An MET therapist assumes that the patient has all of the tools available to change their destructive behavior.
 The therapist guides the patient through a process of unlocking their own potential.

 The cycle of MET is rather short.
 The therapist’s initial analytical session is followed by four sessions with the patient.
 The process encompasses five distinct steps:

 Express Empathy: The therapist communicates their respect for and appreciation of the client and his or her struggles.
 They validate the client by reflecting their point of view with intentional, artful conversational tweaks.
 They demonstrate their compassion in conversation and body language to let the client know they are being seen and heard.

 Develop Discrepancy: In this phase, the therapist discusses the client’s desired state of being.
 Then, the therapists hones in on the client’s current state of being and his or her accompanying behavioral patterns.
 After this dichotomy is established, the therapist offers a roadmap of sorts that shows the ways that the client’s problematic behaviors are inhibiting progress toward the client’s desired state of being and incentivizes the client to change course.

 Avoid Argumentation: The therapist will not argue with the patient.
 Argument causes defensiveness, resentment and resistance to change.
 Moreover, they will never tell the patient that the patient needs to change.
 Only the patient will advocate for their personal transformation.